 A truly quality work of director James Nunn with good characters, very good acting and outstanding fighting choreography.
 No, this is not a promo article guys, I know I really rarely write a positive movie reviews but this time it should be done… sincerely.

 “Tell your boss if it’ll happen again I will be knocking on his door”.

-British director James Nunn definetely found his style and a lead actor as it happened before with Isaac Florentine in US.
+British director James Nunn definitely found his style and a lead actor as it happened before with Isaac Florentine in the US.

 Return of Scott Adkins to his native UK environment gives him a freedom of using his real English accent and hang out with old mates and same time brings some of Hollywood flair.
 This plays well and Adkins raises the bar feeling really confident of playing a mentor type character now not just another hero.

 Actually, Adkins puts in a great performance no matter the subject and no matter the budget, and he will never let me down since he stated himself as “the most complete fighter in the world” in Undisputed 3.

 Coach’s phrase in the movie “He is one of the best fighters” leaves no doubt that Scott is the best and most promising star in the martial arts movie business in the western part of the world.

 Joey Ansah did a great job and combined brutal realism with exciting fighting choreography.
 As a youngest UK black belt in Ninjutsu and with 15 years of martial arts training experience Joey feels the rhythm perfectly and deserves in becoming Britain’s top martial arts choreographer.
 He just finished working on his first directorial project Street Fighter: Assassin’s Fist with Mike Moh, Togo Igawa, Mark Killeen and Christian Howard (who served as an assistant fight choreographer on Green Street 3), film is set to release in 2014.